Transforming Lives, One Session at a Time

 APIT®️Authority to Practice Inter-jurisdictional Tele-psychology (16795)

-Dr. Todd Adamson, PsyD, ABPP is a board-certified clinical psychologist in Los Angeles and Atlanta, and the founder of Elite Psychology Group.
+Dr. Todd Adamson, PsyD, ABPP, CMPC is a board-certified clinical psychologist and Certified Mental Performance Consultant in Los Angeles and Atlanta, and the founder of Elite Psychology Group.
 With over 20 years of experience, he works with individuals, couples, families, and athletes to address the full range of psychological challenges — from anxiety, depression, and trauma to relationship difficulties, life transitions, and performance psychology.

-Dr. Adamson holds board certification through the American Board of Professional Psychology (ABPP), a credential held by fewer than 4% of licensed psychologists in the United States, and a Diplomate designation from the Academy of Cognitive and Behavioral Therapies.
+Dr. Adamson holds board certification through the American Board of Professional Psychology (ABPP), and a Diplomate designation from the Academy of Cognitive and Behavioral Therapies.
+He is also a Certified Mental Performance Consultant.
 He brings a rare combination of clinical depth and applied performance expertise to his work with athletes and high-performing adults in Los Angeles and Atlanta.

 His clinical approach is grounded in evidence-based therapies including Cognitive Behavioral Therapy (CBT), mindfulness-based interventions, psychodynamic therapy, and Eye Movement Desensitization and Reprocessing (EMDR).
 He is a trained Gottman Method couples therapist and holds expertise in Parent Management Training for families navigating behavioral and developmental challenges with children and adolescents.